BenjaminTzudiker/CKD_Database/readme.md

 #### Normalizing

-There is another script called Normalize_Tables.sql that will separate a handful of tables to remove some of the duplicate strings.
+There is another script called Normalize_Tables.sql that will separate a handful of tables to remove some (but not all - notable exceptions include the ICD codes from the diagnosis table, although removing more duplicates is fairly striaghtforward) of the duplicate strings.
 While entirely optional, it might significantly recude the storage space required for some tables.
-The script is meant to be called after creating the original tables as per the previous instructions - if you know you'll want to normalize them, it might be more efficient to modify the abov script to load the csv files directly into separte tables.
+The script is meant to be called after creating the original tables as per the previous instructions - if you know you'll want to normalize them, it might be more efficient to modify the import script to load the csv files directly into separte tables.

 Running this script will mean that the database is no longer structured internally according to the CKD data dictionary document.
 However, the script creates a view for each table that joins the information automatically to get the original setup.

 #### Indexing

-If you anticipate the need to perform lots of intensive queries, it might be smart to index parts of it.
+If you anticipate the need to perform lots of intensive queries, it might be smart to index parts of the database.
 The main script doesn't index in order to speed up the import.

 ### Querying the Database